Reviews You Can Rely On

 chainsaw - battery-powered models are a fantastic alternative to gas-powered...

-With a similar size and weight as smaller gas-powered models, several of the batteries in our review outlast a tank of gas.
 For many smaller projects, a fully charged battery can often provide more power than you need without the priming, pulling, and fumes associated with a 2-stroke model.
-Of course, battery performance declines in cold temperatures, and our runtimes were at 60 degrees F. We didn't notice cold weather performance degradation as a big deal, as seen with the best electric scooters, which have dramatic range decreases in freezing temperatures.
+Of course, battery performance declines in cold temperatures, and our runtimes were at 60 degrees F. We didn't consider cold-weather performance degradation a big deal, unlike with other battery-operated products like electric scooters, which experience dramatic range decreases in freezing temperatures.
 That said, nothing is worse than a gas chainsaw that won't start at all in cold temperatures.

 Gas-Powered

-The most widely-used and popular chainsaws are 2-cycle models.
+The most widely used and popular chainsaws are 2-cycle models.
 With the freedom from an electric power source, they are the hands-down favorite for loggers and commercial tree services.
 They only take a few pulls to start as long as they're properly tuned and maintained.
-To make evaluations for this metric, we timed how long each model ran at full throttle with a full tank of gas under no load while stopping every ten minutes to give the motor a short time to cool down and double-check bar & chain oil levels.
+To evaluate this metric, we timed how long each model ran at full throttle with a full tank of gas under no load, stopping every 10 minutes to let the motor cool and double-check bar & chain oil levels.

 chainsaw - the chainsaws were securely fastened with metal straps during...

-When it comes to runtime, the gas-powered models finish right about in the middle of the pack of the battery-powered versions.
-With its smaller engine and shorter bar, the 32cc Stihl MS 180 C-BE ran for 36 minutes.
-As one might predict, the 50cc Husqvarna 450R with the longer bar ran out of fuel faster, with a runtime of 25 minutes.
-Surprisingly, the Echo CS 590 lasted for 29 minutes even with its 59.88cc engine.
+When it comes to runtime, the gas-powered models finish right in the middle of the pack compared to the battery-powered versions.
+With its smaller engine and shorter bar, the 32cc Stihl MS 180 C-BE ran for 19 minutes.
+As one might predict, the 50cc Husqvarna 450R with the longer bar ran out of fuel faster, with a runtime of 23 minutes.
+Surprisingly, the Echo CS 590 lasted for 29 minutes despite its 59.88 cc engine.

 chainsaw - a 2-cycle model and the corresponding extra steps to getting it to go.

-Where the 2-cycle models make up for their less than impressive runtimes is their time to refuel.
+Where the 2-cycle models make up for their less-than-impressive runtimes is their time to refuel.
 Mixing a gallon of gas takes a minute or two, which lasts for several chainsaw top-offs.
 If your gas can is mixed and nearby, this chainsaw takes under a minute to refuel and return to cutting.
-Considering that battery charge times can range from 30 minutes to 3 hours, gas-powered is most certainly the way for those who want to get their projects done as quickly as possible.
+Considering that battery charging times can range from 30 minutes to 3 hours, gas-powered tools are most certainly the way for those who want to get their projects done as quickly as possible.

 Corded Electric